trinhkieuha/dp-shap-anomaly-detection/README.md

 # Analyzing the Explainability-Privacy Trade-off in Differentially Private Deep Learning for Anomaly Detection

-This repository contains the code, experiments, and outputs for my master's thesis.
+This repository contains the code, experiments, and outputs for my analysis on how DP-SGD training affects deep anomaly detection in terms or explainability.

 ## 📝 Description